goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 -   **Formatting**: `make website` or `make website-lint-fix`

-    Run this command before committing, otherwise the build will fail with an error about linting.
+    Run this command before committing, to ensure consistent syntax, clean formatting, and verify links.
+Note that if the formatting command is not run, the build will fail with an error about linting.

 -   **Live editing**: `make website-watch`

     For real time viewing of changes, as you make them.
-This is a great way to verify that page formatting looks good.

 :::info
 Be sure to run the formatter before committing changes.